JetBrains/qodana-cli/README.md

 > Use it at your own risk.
 For running Qodana stably and reliably, please use [Qodana Docker Images](https://www.jetbrains.com/help/qodana/docker-images.html).

 `qodana` is a command line interface for [Qodana](https://jetbrains.com/qodana).
 It allows you to run Qodana inspections on your local machine (or a CI agent) easily, by running [Qodana Docker Images](https://www.jetbrains.com/help/qodana/docker-images.html).
-You can

 ## Prerequisites